-The implicit medical subsidy is the difference between the total cost of medical benefits and premiums.
-For pre-65 retirees and spouses, the retiree pays the full premium amount, based on a pool that includes active employees.
+- Explicit medical subsidy for post-65 retirees and spouses - Implicit medical and dental subsidy amount, based on a pool that includes active employees.
 Active employees will tend to be younger and healthier than retirees on average and therefore can be expected to have lower average health costs.
 (For post-65 retirees and spouses, the retiree does not pay the full premium due to the explicit subsidy discussed above.)
 Under generally accepted accounting principles, the total cost of benefit payments is to be based on claims costs or age-adjusted premiums approximating claims costs.
 The projection of retiree premiums is based on current amounts for the retirees' share of the premium, projected with the medical trend assumption, varied by age and sex.
 Implicit subsidies for dental coverage is also reflected in the actuarial valuation.